Creative Victoria comprises approximately eighty staff and has four key branches:

 The Agencies and Infrastructure branch is headed by Director, Max Coffman.

-The Arts Sector Investment branch manages a suite of funding programs and initiatives that contribute to the development of Victoria's arts and cultural sector.
+The Arts Investment branch manages a suite of funding programs and initiatives that contribute to the development of Victoria's arts and cultural sector.

-Comprising experienced cultural sector managers and creative professionals, the Arts Sector Investment branch is the largest team at Creative Victoria.
+Comprising experienced cultural sector managers and creative professionals, the Arts Investment branch is the largest team at Creative Victoria.
 Their work supports a rich ecosystem of individual artists, small and large arts organisations and arts and cultural programs.

 Creativity in schools is assisted through the Education Partnerships program while arts in the regions has support from Regional Development and Touring.
 Aboriginal and Torres Strait Islander artists and arts workers are supported through the Indigenous Professional Development program.

 The small-to-medium arts sector receives multi-year funding through the Organisations Investment Program while the State's flagship arts organisations are supported through the Major Performing Arts program.
 Funding for individual artists and project-based work comes through VicArts Grants and the Music Works programs, with the latter established to support Victoria's thriving contemporary music scene.

 The Arts Investment branch also oversees the online grants application portal and can assist with technical enquiries relating to applications.